shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 AI_Financial_Fraud_Detection(Real_Dataset).ipynb

-You can run it using:
+The notebook can be opened using:

 - Google Colab
 - Jupyter Notebook